mikelaurence/blogly/README.md

   - :typekit - If set, automatically includes your typekit bundle (based on bundle ID)

 ## Roadmap
-- 0.15: Tests, tests, tests
+- 0.15: RSS feedage
-- 0.2: RSS feedage
+- 0.2: Tests, tests, tests!
 - 0.25: Rake tasks to generate new blog, new articles within a blog
-- 0.3: Markdown preprocessing for hiddenness, `section` grouping, summaries; undated "pages"
+- 0.3: Markdown preprocessing for hiddenness, `section` grouping, summaries; undated "pages"; index pagination
 - 0.35: Code syntax highlighting
 - 0.4: Multi-device layouting
-- 0.5: Discus commenting
+- 0.5: Tags; discus commenting
 - 0.6: Built-in themes
+- 0.7: Caching

 ## Contributing to blogly
 #### Note: this sucker is in super active development until 0.5, so don't worry about contributing yet; there are little architectural changes ahead.